 Display devices have become indispensable in our daily life, ranging from smartphones, notebook computers, desktop monitors, TVs, head-mounted displays, to digital movies.
 This course is intended for graduate students who are interested in learning the latest flat panel display sciences and technologies.
-Topics to be covered include the basic materials and operation principles of liquid crystal displays, light emitting diodes (LEDs), organic LED displays, quantum dot LEDs, and microdisplays for augmented/virtual reality.
+Topics to be covered include the basic materials and operation principles of liquid crystal displays, light emitting diodes (LEDs), organic LED displays, quantum dot LEDs, and microdisplays for augmented reality (AR) and virtual reality (VR).

-Device structure of a thin-film-transistor liquid crystal display
+Global dimming and local diming of thin-film transistor (TFT) liquid crystal displays